APG&E has found some tips for reducing your energy while you are on vacation. Making a few tweaks before you hit the road can lead to big savings!

 The right landscaping can give your home more than just curb appeal, it can help with energy efficiency.
+This energy efficiency can add up to real savings in your utility bills.
 Before you run off to your local nursery to stock up on plants and trees, take a look at what we discovered.

 First, answer a couple of questions:

 - What is the typical climate in the area where you live?
 Humid, Temperate, Arid...?

 - How about your microclimate?
 Do you live near a lake, in a valley, or anything that would affect your home and yard?

 - How is your home oriented compared to the sun?
 Where do you get sunlight in the morning and evening?

 - Is there a way that the wind usually flows through your yard?

 - Do you have any solar panels?
 Don't want to block them!

 The answers to these questions will help determine your energy efficient landscaping needs.